eickler/rumsim/README.md

 2024-04-02T15:09:50.377381Z WARN rumsim: Failed to connect error=MqttState(OutgoingPacketTooLarge { pkt_size: 18136, max: 10240 })
 ```

-However, the last messages are apparently not correctly forwarded to the OTLP endpoint for some reason (even though I call the shutdown method).
+However, the last messages are apparently not correctly forwarded to the OTLP endpoint for some reason (even though I call the shutdown method), so you currently do not see why the simulator crashed.

 ## Notes/ideas

-Remote control and capacity parameters?

 - Try passing opentelemetry span IDs through MQTT 5?
 Is it possible to have an MQTT 3 fallback for servers not supporting mqtt 5?
 - Make OpenTelemetry and Tonic dependencies optional, put observability into an optional module and have a feature flag to compile OTLP support in or not.
 It looks like the whole observability stack adds 5 MB to the final binary?